AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 With this in mind, here are some initiatives by AppFlowy for the same:

-  - AppFlowy Mentorship Program - The [AppFlowy Mentorship Program](https://appflowy.gitbook.io/docs/essential-documentation/contribute-to-appflowy/appflowy-mentorship-program/contributor-guidance) is aimed at creating a hands-on learning opportunity for new developers who may otherwise lack the opportunity to gain exposure to real-world software development and entry into the technical community.
+  - The [AppFlowy Mentorship Program](https://appflowy.gitbook.io/docs/essential-documentation/contribute-to-appflowy/appflowy-mentorship-program/contributor-guidance) is aimed at creating a hands-on learning opportunity for new developers who may otherwise lack the opportunity to gain exposure to real-world software development and entry into the technical community.

   - GitHub Octernships - (Currently Closed)

-  - [Write for Appflowy](https://appflowy.gitbook.io/docs/essential-documentation/contribute-to-appflowy/write-for-appflowy) - Whether you’re an AppFlowy power user, a software development expert, or just a student starting to get into open source, there is knowledge you can share that will benefit the entire AppFlowy community.
+  - The [Write for Appflowy](https://appflowy.gitbook.io/docs/essential-documentation/contribute-to-appflowy/write-for-appflowy) initiative allows you to share your knowledge to benefit the entire AppFlowy community, whether you’re an AppFlowy power user, a software development expert, or just a student starting to get into open source.

 <p align="right">(<a href="#introduction">back to top</a>)</p>